Swiss Cheese Plants

-The Swiss Cheese plant is characterized by its large and beautiful leaves that have holes, as you know it from the swiss cheese - from where the nickname originated.
+The Swiss Cheese plant is characterised by its large and beautiful leaves that have holes, as one knows it from the Swiss cheese - hence the nickname.

-This variant is the oldest art also known as Fingerphilodendron.
-It grows slow and get first fliger in the leaves when they reach over approx. 20 cm in diameter.
+This variant is the oldest kind, also known as the Fingerphilodendron.
+It grows slowly and only gets holes in the leaves when they reach more than 20 cm in diameter.

-Swiss Cheese is a reasonably easy and thankful plant to care for, therefore, lends itself well to most homes.
-If you don't have so green fingers, is a really good begynderplante.
+Swiss Cheese is a quite easy and thankful plant to care for, therefore it lends itself well to most homes.
+If you don't have a green thumb, this is a good plant for beginners.

-Watering: When one takes into account that the Swiss Cheese plant is derived from a tropical climate, actually not so demanding in relation to water.
-When the earth's upper layer (1-2 cm) is dry, you should water.
-In hot periods, you can check out the plant a few times a week, while in the colder periods can just check it once a week.
-Overvanding is Swiss Cheese plant's worst fear – the root network can't breath, if it is constantly under water and will therefore start to rot.
-If you are in doubt - so that water, rather a walk for a little, than too much.
+Watering: Considering that the Swiss Cheese Plant origins from a tropical climate, it is actually not a demanding plant in relation to water.
+When the top layer of the soil (1-2 cm) is dry, you need to water.
+During the summer, you should check the plants soil a few times a week, while during the colder periods you can check it once a week.
+Overwatering is the Swiss Cheese Plants worst nightmare – the roots cannot breathe if it is constantly under water and will therefore start to rot.
+A good little rule when it comes to watering your Swiss Cheese Plant; When in doubt, leave it without.

-As previously mentioned, is Swiss Cheese a relatively easy plant to care for and get success.
-It does not mean, however, that it will not enjoy, if you take good care little for the every now and then.
+As previously mentioned, is Swiss Cheese a relatively easy plant to care for and have success with.
+It does not mean, however, that it will not enjoy, if you care a little extra for it every now and then.

-Dust: As the Swiss Cheese plant leaves have a fairly large surface, there may well put dust on them.
-If you dusts the leaves of once in a while, it will cause the leaves to appear beautiful and shiny again, and they will be better able to "breath".
-Use a soft, damp cloth and avoid that rubbing of the leaves.
-You can also choose to spray your plant with water to increase the humidity around the same time - it will also help alleviate a part of the problems with dust on the plant.
+Dust: As the leaves of the Swiss Cheese plant have a fairly large surface, dust can set on them.
+Use a soft, damp cloth and avoid rubbing on the leaves.
+You can also choose to spray your plant with water to increase the humidity around it at the same time - it will also alleviate some of the problems with dust on the plant.

-Fertilizer: In the warm period from ca. april to august/september, the Swiss Cheese plant is like to get fertilizer from time to time.
-It will be able to boost its growth, so if you would like to have your Swiss Cheese plant to grow more wild and explosive, is a fertilizer, a good trick.
-In the winter, however, you must not give your plant fertilizer.
+Fertilizer: During the hot period from about April to August/September, the Swiss Cheese plant likes to get fertilizer once in a while.
+It will boost its growth, so if you want your Swiss Cheese plant to grow more wild and explosive, fertilizer is a good trick.
+During the winter period, however, do not give your plant fertilizer.